Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization

 \section{Method}

-In this section, we begin by introducing chunk-level optimization for GRPO and show why it improves upon standard step-level GRPO in \Cref{chunk-level optimization for GRPO}.
-Next, we describe how to set chunks using the inherent temporal dynamics of flow matching in \Cref{chunk with temporal dynamic}.
-Finally, we present our proposed Chunk-GRPO along with an optional weighted sampling strategy in \Cref{chunk-grpo}.
+In this section, we begin by reformulating the RL objective from the step level to chunk level and demonstrating why this approach improves GRPO in \Cref{From Step-level to Chunk-level Optimization}.
+Next, we explain how to guide chunking process using the distinct temporal dynamics of flow matching in \Cref{Chunking Guided by Inherent Temporal Dynamics}.
+Finally, we present our proposed GCPO along with an optional weighted sampling strategy in \Cref{Group Chunking Policy Optimization}.